sevenMDL/quickbill-desk/docs/purchase-process.md

 - Use for your business or agency
 - Modify and customize as needed
-- Deploy for multiple clients
+- Manage your own client billing
-- White-label under your brand
+- Customize for your business branding
 - Keep all profits from your usage
 - Be the exclusive owner of this codebase
-- Resell your customized version
+- Build upon this foundation for your own products
 - Add to your product portfolio

 ---